hjjg200/pocketserver/README.md

     [^1]: windows amd64 chrome 131 24 threads
     [^2]: iOS safari a14 bionic
     [^3]: windows amd64 firefox 134 24 threads
-    [^4]: possibly due to album art embedding

 ## TODO

 - priority
-    - api.json
-    - upload metadata during upload time
-    - let http client do ffmpeg tasks for nonexistent metadata (increase channel buffer size)
-    - sound check audio files (parallel exec)
+    - sound check audio files
-    - use multiple websocket for parallel ffmpeg
-    - on ffmepg fail, delegate to ffmpeg first found in PATH that is not itself
+- delegate to native ffmpeg that is first found in PATH and that is not pocketserver
-    - on iSH ffmpeg wasm is priortized over native ffmpeg, on non-iSH opposite way
+    - on websocket ffmpeg error
+    - when input size is over 2GB
 - FFmpeg piping (iSH <-> ffmpeg.wasm)
     - memory leak check
-    - video compressor
     - ...
 - Reload images src when non-cache fetch finished
 - log functions fix argument handling